bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 ## {id="manual-install-method"} Manual installation

-Boot into some distro that you can utilize to partition, set up a bootloader, etc.  This can be a live distro (e.g. knoppix) or an existing install (on a partition other than the one you will install Bedrock Linux onto).
+Boot into some distro that you can utilize to partition, set up a bootloader, etc.  This can be a live distro (e.g. knoppix) or an existing install on a partition other than the one you will install Bedrock Linux onto.
 Be sure that distro can provide the following requirements for compiling Bedrock Linux:

 - gcc.
 Note there is a bug in gcc 4.8.2 and 4.9.0 (and 4.9.1?) which will keep it from being able to properly compile one of Bedrock Linux's dependences, the musl libc.
 Thus, it would be useful to pick a distro that can provide either an older or newer version of gcc, such as 4.7.X or below, or 4.9.2 or higher.
 - make